-- It is the gift of choice for those celebrating their thirtieth wedding anniversary.
+- Sparkling pearls are the gift of choice for those celebrating their thirtieth wedding anniversary.

 - In many cultures, pearls are a symbol of innocence and purity, which explains why it’s traditional for brides to wear white pearls on her wedding day.

 - Pearls are also the only gem that is not cut, shaped or polished before set in jewelry.
 They are perfect to use as they are and come in many colors, shapes and sizes.

 - The more perfect a pearl shape and the deeper its luster, the greater its value.

 - There are essentially three types of pearls: natural, cultured (man-made) and imitation (faux pearls).

 - Pearls come in eight basic shapes: round, semi-round, button, drop, pear, oval, baroque, and ringed.

 - Pearl color depends on the color of the inside of the shell it comes from.
 For example, black pearls get their color from a very specific type of black-lipped Tahitian oyster.